polywrap/wrap-cli/packages/js/uri-resolvers/README.md

 ## Usage

-The following example is similar to the default resolver used by the ClientConfigBuilder in the @polywrap/client-config-builder-js package:
+This example is similar to the default resolver used by the ClientConfigBuilder in the @polywrap/client-config-builder-js package.

 ```ts
   const resolver = RecursiveResolver.from(